redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 For this lab, you need to download the binary installer as described in detail on the [express edition installation page](https://www.sap.com/developer/tutorials/hxe-ua-installing-binary.html).

-As the SAP tutorial only describes the graphical interface, which is not feasible for the training server in the cloud, you need to do the following:
+As the SAP tutorial only describes the graphical interface, which is not feasible for this environment, you need to do the following:

-- Register for the express edition at ["https://www.sap.com/sap-hana-express](https://www.sap.com/sap-hana-express)
+- Register for the express edition at ["https://www.sap.com/sap-hana-express](https://www.sap.com/sap-hana-express) selecting the `Register for your free version` button and completing the following form:

     ![hana-express](img/hana01.png)